mattilalab/petrov-et-al-2018/README.md

     * 03_mastOnly/
         * `mastOnly`: Run MAST with selected PFM on genomic regions of interest
     * 04_mastBestSort/
-        * `mastBestSort`: create a CVS table of the best TF hits
+        * `mastBestSort`: Create a CVS table of the best TF hits

 2.  **tfUnknown**: This folder contains scripts that were used in our study to predict for novel TF binding sequences.
 We used TFs predicted for _H. sapiens_ to also screen the corresponding genomic regions of other species.

+Contents:
+    * 01_memePrepUnknown/
+        * `memePrepUnknown`: Extract and sort corresponding genomic regions from multiple species
+        * `sequenceRepeatMasker`: Mask repeates on the sorted genomic regions
+    * 02_searchUnknown/
+        * `novelTF`: Search for novel transcription factor binding sites by MEME-suite
+    * 03_mastOnlyUnknown/
+        * `mastOnlyUnknown`: Run MAST with selected PFM on genomic regions of interest
+    * 04_mastBestSortUnknown/
+        * `mastBestSortUnknown`: Create a CVS table of the best TF hits

 **Please note!**